warmist/scripts/docs/quickfort.rst

     List all the blueprints that have both "dreamfort" and "help" as keywords.
 ``quickfort run library/dreamfort.csv``
-    Run the first blueprint in the ``library/dreamfort.csv`` file (which happens to be the blueprint that displays the help).
+    Run the first blueprint in the ``library/dreamfort.csv`` file (which happens to be the "notes" blueprint that displays the help).
 ``quickfort run library/pump_stack.csv -n /dig --repeat up,80 --transform ccw,flipv``
     Dig a pump stack through 160 z-levels up from the current cursor location (each repetition of the ``library/pump_stack.csv -n /dig`` blueprint is 2